Seeing things on Mars: A history of Martian illusions

-But scientific rigor has always stepped in to prove that these objects are not really there.
-In this vast and lonely universe, are Earthlings just desperate for next-door neighbors to play with?
+In this vast universe, are Earthlings just desperate for next-door neighbors to play with?
 Looking back over the long history of Martian illusions (and human delusions), it certainly seems so.

 In 1784, Sir William Herschel, a famous British astronomer, wrote that dark areas on Mars were oceans and lighter areas were land.
-He speculated that Mars was inhabited by intelligent beings who "probably enjoy a situation similar to our own."
-Herschel's theory prevailed for a century, with other astronomers claiming that vegetation could even be observed in the lighter-colored regions taken to be land.
-Fortunately for Herschel, his other contributions to astronomy which have earned him the honor of being the namesake of two powerful observatories were great enough to keep his theories on Martians near the bottom of his biography.
+He speculated that Mars was inhabited by intelligent beings who "probably enjoy a situation similar to our own," according to NASA.
+Herschel's theory prevailed for a century, with other astronomers claiming that vegetation could even be observed in the lighter-colored regions that were taken to be land.
+Fortunately for Herschel, his other contributions to astronomy — which have earned him the honor of being the namesake of two powerful observatories — were great enough to keep his theories on Martians near the bottom of his biography.

-During Mars' close approach to Earth in 1877, the Italian astronomer Giovanni Schiaparelli peered through his telescope and observed grooves or channels on the Red Planet's surface.
-The Italian word he used for them, "canali," was translated to "canals" in English, leading many in the English-speaking world to conclude that Mars had intelligent life that had built a system of waterways.
+During Mars' close approach to Earth in 1877, the Italian astronomer Giovanni Schiaparelli peered through his telescope and observed grooves on the Red Planet's surface.
+The Italian word he used for them, "canali," meaning channels, was translated to "canals" in English, leading many in the English-speaking world to conclude that Mars had intelligent life that had built a system of waterways.

 That misconception was popularized by an astronomer named Percival Lowell, who in 1895 presented drawings of the canals in a book, titled "Mars," and argued his full theory in a second book, "Mars as the Abode of Life," in 1908.
-The inaccuracy was further fueled, historians say, by excitement over the construction of the Suez Canal, an engineering marvel of the era completed in 1869.
+The inaccuracy was further fueled, according to NASA, by excitement over the construction of the Suez Canal, an engineering marvel of the era completed in 1869.

-The theory was debunked in the early twentieth century, when it was demonstrated that the "canals" were merely optical illusions: when viewed through poor-quality telescopes, pointlike features, such as Mars' mountains and craters, appear to be joined together by straight lines.
+The theory was debunked in the early 20th century, when it was demonstrated that the "canals" were merely optical illusions: When viewed through poor-quality telescopes, pointlike features, such as Mars' mountains and craters, appear to be joined together by straight lines.
 Later, spectroscopic analysis of the light coming from Mars showed that there was no water on its surface.
-[Would Humans Born On Mars Grow Taller than Earthlings? ]

 From a bird's-eye view, shadows on the mountain really do make it look like a face.
-From other angles, however angles seen in photos taken by the Mars Express Orbiter, among other spacecraft the mountain is clearly just that, and doesn't look much like a face at all.
+From other angles, however, seen in photos taken by the Mars Express Orbiter and other spacecraft, the mountain is clearly just that, and doesn't look much like a face at all.

-"Pareidolia" is the scientific term for seeing faces (or other significant objects) where they aren't.
+Pareidolia is the scientific term for seeing faces (or other significant objects) where they aren't.
 Face pareidolia happens, scientists say, as a byproduct of our heightened sensitivity to the details of human faces.
 Takeo Watanabe of the Boston University Visual Sciences Laboratory put it this way: "We've over-learned human faces so we see them where they aren't."
-[Astonishing Video Shows a Face in the Clouds ]

-In 2001, seven years before he died, the famous science fiction writer Arthur C. Clarke, co-creator of 2001: A Space Odyssey (with Stanley Kubrick), announced that he had spotted patches of vegetation, including trees, in new photos of Mars taken by the then-orbiting Mars Global Surveyor.
-"I'm quite serious when I say have a really good look at these new Mars images," Clarke said at the time, speaking via phone during the Wernher von Braun Memorial Lecture series at the Smithsonian's National Air and Space Museum.
+In 2001, seven years before he died, the famous science fiction writer Arthur C. Clarke, co-creator of "2001: A Space Odyssey", announced that he had spotted patches of vegetation, including trees, in new photos of Mars taken by the then-orbiting Mars Global Surveyor.
+"I'm quite serious when I say, have a really good look at these new Mars images," Clarke said at the time, speaking via phone during the Wernher von Braun Memorial Lecture series at the Smithsonian's National Air and Space Museum.
 "Something is actually moving and changing with the seasons that suggests, at least, vegetation."

 He continued, "Where there's vegetation, you can bet there'll be something nibbling on it.
 I'm still hoping we'll find some Martians up there, holding up a sign that says 'Yankee go home.'"

-This week, yet another smidgen of evidence arose that, on first examination, seemed to support the notion that there's life on Mars.
+In 2011, yet another smidgen of evidence arose that initially seemed to support the notion that there's life on Mars.
 In a viral Youtube video, a self-described "armchair astronaut" claimed to have identified a human (or alien) base on Mars, which he dubbed Bio Station Alpha.
-He found a somewhat mysterious linear structure that appears to be on the Red Planet's surface as seen in Google Mars, a new map program created from compiled satellite images of the planet.
+He found a somewhat mysterious linear structure that appears to be on the Red Planet's surface as seen in Google Mars.

-Astronomers immediately identified the structure in actuality just a white, pixelated streak as an artifact deposited by a cosmic ray in the image sensor of the camera that snapped the photo.
+Astronomers immediately identified the structure as just a white, pixelated streak — an artifact deposited by a cosmic ray in the image sensor of the camera that snapped the photo.
 "With space images that are taken outside our magnetosphere, such as those taken by orbiting telescopes, it's very common to see these cosmic ray hits," said Alfred McEwen, a planetary geologist at the Lunar and Planetary Lab at the University of Arizona and the director of the Planetary Imaging Research Laboratory.